 However, the dominance of English has slowed down and one area where it is most apparent is on the internet.
-As the chart below shows, Chinese and Korean languages are growing in common usage across the internet and English language use is decreasing.

 As more and more people start using the internet across the world, the dominance of the English language is decreasing.
 It seems inevitable that English will decline in importance across the world as its old imperial power fades.

 What do you think?

 Will Brexit stop the dominance of English in Europe?